-She is the director of the Adam K. Beckett project at the iotaCenter in LA and Beckett’s biographer.
+She is the director of the Adam K. Beckett project at the iotaCenter in LA and author of Infinite Animation: The Life and Work of Adam Beckett, published in 2019.
 She has presented his work at the National Gallery of Art, REDCAT, and has directed a comprehensive DVD containing his art and animation.
 In 2009 she co-hosted a retrospective of Beckett’s life and work at the Academy of Motion Picture Arts and Sciences’ Linwood Dunn Theater in Hollywood.

 The outcome of her research, both visual and investigative, has been presented at venues such as the Society for Animation Studies annual conference, and at numerous Siggraph conferences.
 Papers include:

 “Blurring the Edges: Animation in the Land of Visual Effects”; presented at “Technology Revolution: The Twelfth Biennial Arts and Technology Symposium” at Connecticut College.
 March, 2010.